sasjs/server.sasjs.io/docs/settings.md

 ### ADMIN_PASSWORD_INITIAL

-Defines the temporary password for the `ADMIN_USERNAME`, which is in place until the first login.
+Defines the initial (temporary) password for the `ADMIN_USERNAME`, which is in place until the first login.
 Default is `secretpassword`.

 Example: